DIY Like an Architect: Learning How to Masterplan

-Architecture class at Art Center’s Saturday High: last week.
-My creative teens have practically mastered how to think like an architect, as we are on the final step of DIY Like an Architect: 11-step method.
+Architecture class at ArtCenter’s Saturday High: last week.
+My creative teens have practically learned everything about how to think like an architect.
+We’ve come full-circle and are practicing how to masterplan through mind mapping and collaging.
+It’s the final step in DIY Like an Architect: 11-step method.

 Albert Einstein said: “We can’t solve problems by using the same kind of thinking we used when we created them.”

-- Suspending judgment: awareness-instinct-inspiration-innovation-commitment to authenticity
+- Suspending judgment: awareness, instinct, inspiration, innovation, commitment to authenticity

-- Tolerating ambiguity: patience-goals-ideals-keeping an open mind
+- Tolerating ambiguity: patience, goals, ideals, keeping an open mind

-- Approaching every project as an adventure: exploration-discovery-evolution-allowing for experimentation-“persuasiveness of the mind”-creativity
+- Approaching every project as an adventure: exploration, discovery, evolution, allowing for experimentation, “persuasiveness of the mind,” creativity

-- Thriving within boundaries: immersion-community-support system-cooperation-cultivating a sense of belonging
+- Thriving within boundaries: immersion, community, support system, cooperation, cultivating a sense of belonging

-I encourage my creative teens to imagine this enormous undertaking, to wonder what it must be like to endure and tolerate ambiguity of an ever-lasting design pursuit.
+Summing up, I encourage my creative teens to imagine this enormous undertaking, to wonder what it must be like to endure and tolerate ambiguity of an ever-lasting design pursuit.
 I say: “That discussion we had about being prepared for success to arrive in stages is beginning to make more sense, isn’t it?”